-There is a question in the mind of Yorkies terrier dog lovers, That’s how long do Yorkie terrier live?.
-Yorkshire terriers, known as Yorkies and also known as the Broken-Haired Scotch Terrier.
+There is a question in the mind of Yorkshire terrier dog lovers, That’s how long do Yorkies live?.
+The Yorkshire Terrier is a small dog breed of terrier type, developed during the 19th century in Yorkshire, England also known as the Broken-Haired Scotch Terrier.
 This breed is friendly toward strangers and it is a good breed for families with older children.

 Yorkshire Terrier generally lives an average of 12 to 15 years.
 So this breed has a longer life expectancy than other breeds.
 In the United States, domesticated canines generally for about 12.67 years, while they live a year lesser in the UK with 11.08 years.
 Female Yorkies live – on average – 1.5 years longer than males.
 While this is not considered an exceptionally long life expectancy

 There are 2 main reasons why this breed does have a life span that is longer than the national average:

 1) The Yorkshire Terrier is a rather healthy breed.
 The majority of health issues that Yorkies contend with are not fatal.